luchob/swagger-example/README.md

-# Welcome to PushMe!
+# Welcome to Swagger Example!

-PushMe is a developer tool for capturing and inspecting webhooks.
-For more details feel welcome to check our [wiki](https://github.com/luchob/pushme/wiki).
+This application is under construction right now and is not complete!